9 Best perps DEX for beginners in 2026: Low fees, no KYC

 There's no single winner.
 There's only the right fit for you.

-And if you value full control with a wallet you already trust, Coin Wallet DEX keeps it simple and self-custodial.
+Full self-custody with a wallet you already trust: Coin Wallet DEX keeps it simple and self-custodial.

-Our advice for beginners is the same as always.
-Start small.
-Use low leverage.
-Learn the ropes before you size up.
-The market will still be here tomorrow.
-Make sure your account is too.
+Our advice for beginners is the same as always: start small, use low leverage, and learn the ropes before you size up.
+The market will still be here tomorrow, make sure your account is too.

 Frequently Asked Questions